grannycart/by-sound-alone_source/beta-manuscript/4_Chapter.md

 "Ah ya fucking fuckturds!"
 Chips voice came up from the sonar compartment where she had just entered.
 "Is your fuckin' goal to see if you can split open that fucking weak-ass seam those fucking mountain trolls welded in the cargo hold?
 Because that's what it fucking looks like to fucking me.
 The very first fuckin' thing you do off the dock is push the boat into the fuckin' hole!"

-Captain Percy pulled out one of the thin cheroots Gergory had gotten for her with the sudden realization that she had not smoked since the last time the _Prospect_ was moving.
 "For fuck's sake Chips!
+If it's a choice between going deep or being fucking torpedoed, we're going deep," Percy replied.
+And then more quietly to herself, "I need a fuckin' smoke."
+She suddenly realized she had not smoked since the last time the _Prospect_ was moving.

+"Oh, here!"
+Gregory pulled a paper packet from his pocket and tossed it to Percy.
+"They didn't have the cigarillos you like, so I got you a carton of these cheroots."

+Percy opened the packet.
+"This tobacco is as black as used motor oil."
+She sniffed.
+"Smells like petroleum too.
+These are going to be rough fuckin' smokes.
+Still, better than cigarettes.
+Thanks."
+She slid one of the thin cheroots from the packet with her lips and lit it from a match she struck on the hull.

-If it's a choice between going deep or being fucking torpedoed, we're going deep."
-She sucked on her cheroot and thought came to her that Chips probably was not totally wrong about the quality of the welding work in the cargo hold.
-"But... let's level her the fuck off Gregory."
+She sucked on the cheroot and the thought came to her that Chips probably was not totally wrong about the quality of the welding work in the cargo hold.
+"Let's level her the fuck off Gregory."

+[//]: # (----- EDITED TO HERE -----)
+[//]: # (2k words from last EDIT point)
 "Ah fuck!
 Ya fuckheads are going to want the fuckin' diesels any fucking minute now too, I'm sure -- and they're in fuckin' pieces."
 Chips smacked her hand against the bulkhead and crawled back down towards engineering.

 "Leveled out at 220 meters," said Gregory.
 "I'm going to make some adjustments to the trim tanks, see if I can get us floating evenly."

 As Gregory started opening and closing valves on the trim tank control panel, the hull of the prospect let out a long groan.

-"Easy my girl."
+"Easy my pretty lady."
 Percy whispered to her boat.

 Hemi watched Gregory's work on the trim, and when he was satisfied, he got them moving slowly and silently out into the deep ocean.
 "Creep speed -- three knots Owen.
 You can steer us away from the seamount wall now."